-For every "N", "LS", "PS-M" or "PS" determination in the Initial Study Checklist, the Lead Agency shall provide a brief description of the environmental setting for each environmental issue and the factual basis for each impact determination with respect to both individual and cumulative impacts, and shall also provide appropriate references to the source(s) of such factual data.
+For every "N", "LS", "PLS-M" or "PS" determination in the Initial Study Checklist, the Lead Agency shall provide a brief description of the environmental setting for each environmental issue and the factual basis for each impact determination with respect to both individual and cumulative impacts, and shall also provide appropriate references to the source(s) of such factual data.
 Examples of such information sources include, but are not limited to previously certified EIRs, general plans, zoning ordinances, initial study assessment guidelines, or other published documents in support of the determination being made.
-References to previously prepared document(s) shall, where appropriate, include a reference to the page or pages where the substantiating information appears.
+Scientific studies or reports should represent the most current information from the respective professional field, applicable subject matter expert agency, or peer reviewed studies.
+References to previously prepared document(s) shall, where appropriate, include a reference to the page(s) or pages webpage(s) where the substantiating information appears.
 A source list shall be attached to the Initial Study, and other sources used or individuals contacted should be cited in the discussion.
 All responses must take account of the whole action involved, including on-site as well as off-site, project-level as well as cumulative, direct as well as indirect, and construction as well as operational impacts.

-For every "PS-M" determination in the Initial Study Checklist, the Lead Agency shall also provide a description of the mitigation measure(s) that are proposed to be incorporated into the project in order to reduce an otherwise "PS" impact to "LS-M." This description shall also include a brief explanation of how each mitigation measure would reduce the identified impact to a less than significant level.
-The proposed mitigation measures must be feasible pursuant to State CEQA

-Guidelines Sections 15126.4, 15364 and 15370, shall include sufficient information to comply with the mitigation or reporting requirements of Public Resources Code Section 21081.6 and State CEQA Guidelines Section 15097, and must be agreed to by the project applicant.
+For every "PLS-M" determination in the Initial Study Checklist, the Lead Agency shall also provide a description of the mitigation measure(s) that are proposed to be incorporated into the project in order to reduce an otherwise "PS" impact to "LS-M." This description shall also include a brief explanation of how each mitigation measure would reduce the identified impact to a less than significant level.
+The proposed mitigation measures must be feasible pursuant to State CEQA Guidelines Sections 15126.4, 15364 and 15370, shall include sufficient information to comply with the mitigation or reporting requirements of Public Resources Code Section 21081.6 and State CEQA Guidelines Section 15097, and must be agreed to by the project applicant.

-For every "PS" determination made in the Initial Study Checklist, the Lead Agency shall, if possible, specify what additional information would be required in order to enable the Lead Agency to make a "PS-M" determination.
-This additional information may subsequently take the form of an expanded and/or revised Initial Study (if time permits) or an EIR.
+For every "PS" determination made in the Initial Study Checklist, the Lead Agency shall, if possible, specify what additional information would be required in order to enable the Lead Agency to make a "PLS-M" determination.
+This additional information may include additional studies and analyses that can be incorporated into subsequently take the form of an expanded and/or revised Initial Study (if time permits) or an EIR.